nightfurys/enterprise-docs/content/docs/sbom_management/sbom_generation_management_source_repository_anchorectl/_index.md

 weight: 3
 ---

-Use AnchoreCTL to generate an application or artifact, and import them from a source repository.
+Use anchorectl to generate a SBOM and import a source repository artifact from a file location on disk.
 You can also get information about the source repository, investigate vulnerability packages by requesting vulnerabilities for a single analyzed source repository, or get any policy evaluations.
 The workflow would generally be as follows.

 1. Generate an SBOM.
 The format is similar to the following: